Leafwing-Studios/fop-rules/docs/intro/building-blocks.md

 When you’re rolling with advantage, roll two dice and use the higher of the results.
 When you’re rolling with disadvantage, roll two dice and use the lower of the results.

-_Fonts of Power_ has two main modes of gameplay: combat and exploration.
+_Fonts of Power_ has two main modes of gameplay: combat and adventure.
 These are powered by various overlapping **systems** (sets of rules) that lay out different options for you to take, and help determine the results of your choices.
 The following sections discuss those systems at a very high level, and show you how they are connected.

 **Combat** is rich and detailed, carefully defined by mechanics in order to create fun and challenging gameplay that embodies the fantasies of both the player characters and their enemies.

-**Exploration** is used to describe any gameplay that occurs outside of combat.
-During exploration, play is relatively freeform—heavy on roleplay that draws on the characters’ skills and motivations, and open to quick, creative approaches to sketching out environments and solving problems.
+**Adventure** is used to describe any gameplay that occurs outside of combat.
+During adventure, play is relatively freeform—heavy on roleplay that draws on the characters’ skills and motivations, and open to quick, creative approaches to sketching out environments and solving problems.

 ## The Basics of Combat